airwick989/Student-Attendance-Capstone/README.md

 #### Cloud Functions

 It should be noted that unless you have Firebase CLI emulator set up, Cloud Function services will run in production.
 As such, you will need to have an existing Firebase project.
-Details on Firebase CLI emulator can be found [here](https://firebase.google.com/docs/emulator-suite/install_and_configure)
+Details on Firebase CLI emulator can be found [here](https://firebase.google.com/docs/emulator-suite/install_and_configure).

+Hosting Cloud Functions will require an active Firebase Blaze plan for your project, more details can be found [here](https://firebase.google.com/pricing).

 All files associated with the Cloud Functions can be found in the ```cloud-functions``` folder of this repo.